The inverse problem of convex polygon coordinates: Introduction

 \subsection{Plan of the paper}

 Section~\ref{S:BarycAlg} provides a review of those aspects of barycentric algebras which are pertinent to the coordinate systems discussed here.
-Barycentric algebras are presented as sets equipped with a collection of binary operations indexed by the open real unit interval $I^\circ$, satisfying the axioms of \emph{idempotence} \eqref{E:idemptnc}, \emph{skew commutativity} \eqref{E:skewcomm}, and \emph{skew associativity} \eqref{E:skewasoc}.
-The symmetric approach to skew-associativity offered by Theorem~\ref{T:SymSkAss} is new.
-Section~\ref{S:BarycAlg} concludes with a brief dictionary that attempts to reconcile the differing terminologies for common concepts that have arisen in different areas.
-Simplices, for example, are finitely generated free barycentric algebras (\S\ref{SSS:fralasmp}).
+Barycentric algebras are presented as sets equipped with a collection of binary operations, indexed by the open real unit interval $I^\circ$.
+The operations are required to satisfy \emph{idempotence} \eqref{E:idemptnc}, \emph{skew commutativity} \eqref{E:skewcomm}, and \emph{skew associativity} \eqref{E:skewasoc} axioms.
+Section~\ref{S:BarycAlg} concludes with a brief dictionary that reconciles the differing terminologies for common concepts that have arisen in different areas.
+As an example, simplices are finitely generated free barycentric algebras (\S\ref{SSS:fralasmp}).

 The Gibbs coordinates are presented in Section~\ref{S:GibbsBAl}.
 When restricted to convex polytopes, they are the probability weights appearing in the \emph{Gibbs} or \emph{Boltzmann distributions}, also described by the softmax function.
 The randomness of a finite probability distribution $(p_1,\dots,p_n)$ is measured by its \emph{entropy} $-\sum_{i=1}^np_i\log p_i$ (where $0\log0$ is interpreted as $0$).
 Amongst all expressions of a point $x$ as a convex combination with weights $(p_1,\dots,p_n)$ of points from a set $V$ of cardinality $n$, the Gibbs coordinates are the unique maximizers of the entropy (compare \cite{HormSuku}).
+In general, the Gibbs coordinates involve exponential functions.
+Nevertheless, when the points of the set $V$ are mutually related by rational convex combinations, the technique we introduce in \S\ref{E:equaGibs} may be used to handle Gibbs coordinates with algebraic functions, avoiding the transcendental exponentials.